schufeli/yeet-mod/README.md

-Completely over-engineered Minecraft Survival Mod.
-Project for the M150.
+Minecraft Survival Mod that adds a basic drinking and hydration system that has been completely over-engineered.